 Daily 9 am-5 pm (or dusk if earlier).
 Gates are locked when the reserve closes.
 Please note that the reserve is closed on Christmas Day and Boxing Day.

 Entry is free.
 There is a £3 car parking charge for non members.
-RSPB members park free, but please remember to display your membership card on your vehicle dashboard.
+RSPB members park free, but please pop in to reception to show your membership card.

 If you are new to birdwatching...

 Hides provide excellent views of birds.
 A varied programme of events is ongoing throughout the year, suitable for all.
 See Events section for more details.

 Information for families